kagacoin/KAGA/README.md

 <h1>KAGA COIN repository</h1>
-<p>  Goal of KAGA:
-With our 100% Buyback Guarantee, anyone who buys a Masternode directly through us can recover their original investment of 5,000 KAGA coin (USD 500) through monthly distributions from lottery winnings.

 # in loving memory

+With our 100% Repurchase Guarantee, anyone who buys a Masternode directly through us can recover their original investment of 5,000 coins (USD 500) through monthly distributions from Algorithmic Yield Reserve.

 <p>
 <p>